rdkcentral/rdk-halif-rmf_audio_capture/docs/pages/halSpec.md

 ### Logging and debugging requirements

-This interface is required to log all errors, warnings and critical informative messages that are necessary to debug/triage any issues impacting audio capture use cases.
-It's expected that the interface will use stdout and stderr for logging.
+This interface is required to support DEBUG, INFO and ERROR messages.
+DEBUG is required to be disabled by default and enabled when needed.

 ### Memory and performance requirements